chaosz5050/Empyrion-Helper/README.md

 # Empyrion Server Helper

-A comprehensive administration tool for Empyrion: Galactic Survival dedicated servers.
+This will become a comprehensive administration tool for Empyrion: Galactic Survival dedicated servers.
 Monitor players, manage entities, and edit game configurations in real-time through an intuitive GUI interface.
+For now it's in alpha stage really, but I decided to share it anyway.
+I will add more functionality.

 ![Empyrion Server Helper](https://img.shields.io/badge/Platform-Linux-blue)
 ![Python](https://img.shields.io/badge/Python-3.8%2B-green)